 EDU 3220 / 4 credits

-The study of the development and mastery of information that involves the integrated processes of reading and thinking.
-Emphasis will be placed on the developing reader, including the understanding of English Language Learners.
-In addition, the course will focus on the integration of language arts into the curriculum, implementation of word analysis strategies, comprehension of written discourse, reading in the content areas, and the management of reading programs.
+The study of the development and mastery of information that involves the culturally responsive and integrated processes of reading and thinking.
+Emphasis will be placed on the developing reader (K-3rd grade), including the understanding of English Language Learners.
+In addition, the course will focus on the integration of language arts into the curriculum, implementation of word analysis strategies (including phonics, phonemic awareness, and phonological processes), comprehension of written discourse, and reading and writing in the content areas.
+This is a required course for licenses to teach reading and language arts at the early childhood and elementary and middle school levels.
 Fieldwork required.

 Prerequisite: Admission to the Teacher Education Program